YouTube Content Downloader — Telegram Bot

 import os

-# Fetch variables from .env
+import time# Fetch variables from .env

 API_KEY = config('API_KEY')